griffithlab/rnaseq_tutorial_wiki/Integrated-Assignment-Answers.md

 - Perform alignments
 - Obtain alignment summary

-**Q5) What is the value of --mate-inner-dist?
-What calculation did you do to get that answer?**
+**Q5.)** What is the value of --mate-inner-dist?
+What calculation did you do to get that answer?

-A) Mate inner distance is the approximate distance between the reads.
+**A5.)** Mate inner distance is the approximate distance between the reads.
 You can get this number by:

-1.)
-Using insert size estimates provided from the library preparation step. --mate-inner-distance= insert size-2x(ReadLength) 2.)
-If you don’t have that information, then you can subset the FASTA file and run a quick alignment.
+- Using insert size estimates provided from the library preparation step. --mate-inner-distance = insert size - (2 x ReadLength)
+- If you don’t have that information, then you can subset the FASTA file and run a quick alignment.
 Plot the fragment distribution from this subset and use those numbers for the full alignment
-3.)
-We were told that the average insert size for these samples is 150 bp and the reads are 36bp long. so --mate-inner-distance= 150-2x(36)=78=~80bp
+- We were told that the average insert size for these samples is 150 bp and the reads are 36bp long. so --mate-inner-distance = 150 - (2 x 36) = 78 = ~80bp

 Refer to this diagram to figure out what the mate inner distance should be: